-The goal of the Geochronology and Isotopic Mapping component of the Exploring for the Future program is to provide key isotopic datasets in map form for visualisation with other geological datasets.
-Geochronology and Isotopic Mapping will provide geologists with an understanding of the changing nature of the geology of northern Australia through time including when mineral systems were active, and help guide prediction of the likely distribution of undiscovered mineral resources.
+The Geochronology and Isotopic Mapping component of the Exploring for the Future program provides key isotopic datasets in both tabulated compilations, and map form for visualisation with other geological datasets.
+Geochronology and Isotopic Mapping provides geologists with an understanding of the changing nature of the geology of northern Australia through time including when mineral systems were active, and helps guide prediction of the likely distribution of undiscovered mineral resources.

 Uranium-Lead (U-Pb) geochronology and age maps of northern Australia